bagustris/nlp-python/reference.md

 Information (Compiled in Dictionary
 : Necessary information for NLP i.e: Morphological analysis, Syntatic analysis, Semantic analysis

+Inverted Index
+: List of index term for each document in inverted form (row=index, column=document)

 Lexicon
 : Dictionary of words and its type